 Have you ever tried practising yoga or meditation?

-I have a lot of friends who practice both and swear by it.
+I have a lot of friends who practise both and swear by it.
 And I myself have tried yoga and I should do it, because when I see myself on screen sometimes I look stiff.
 Not only would it be better for my job, but it would be better for my life.
 The same thing with meditation.
-I just can’t f*cking do it.
+I just can’t f–king do it.

 You and your wife have four daughters.
-How does living in such an estrogen-filled world affect you?
+How does living in such an oestrogen-filled world affect you?

 I don’t have anything to compare it to right now.
 When I grew up with a big brother, there was a lot more male energy around.
 And that meant we fought like crazy.

 You didn’t like each other?

 No, there wasn’t any malice behind it.
 We just fought because that seemed the natural state.
 When I did Saving Private Ryan, they shaved my head and I heard the woman start laughing: “Are you a little brother?” she said.
 “You have scars all over your head.”
 Because once I was pillow-fighting with my brother, and he ended up smashing me so hard that he sent me across the room into a wall, right into the radiator.